MK Dons travel to Sky Bet League Two leaders Lincoln City this afternoon as they look to extend their unbeaten start to the season.

 Lincoln City, meanwhile, will be without midfielder Lee Frecklington who is serving the second of his three-match suspension, while Josh Vickers and Sam Habergham are both long-term absentees for The Imps.

-Experienced Premier League official Stuart Attwell will run the rule over this Saturday’s clash as he takes charge of his fifth match of the season.
+Experienced Premier League official Stuart Attwell will run the rule over this today’s clash as he takes charge of his fifth match of the season.

 The experienced referee has so far issued 18 yellow cards this season, while he is yet to send a player off.

 Mr Attwell last took charge of the Dons during their 1-1 draw with Preston North End back in April 2016 – that day he booked two players and dismissed Cody Cropper.